RosterElf Logo

 Frequently asked questions

-• A luggage handler (also known as a baggage handler) is responsible for loading and unloading passenger luggage and cargo from aircraft.
+• A luggage handler (also known as a baggage handler or ramp agent) loads and unloads passenger luggage and cargo from aircraft.
 They work on the airport tarmac, operating baggage carts, belt loaders and other ground support equipment to ensure luggage is transferred safely and efficiently between the terminal and aircraft.
+Duties include sorting and routing bags by destination, managing transfer baggage between connecting flights, following aviation safety procedures and assisting with tracing misplaced luggage.

 • Luggage handlers are typically covered by the Airport Employees Award 2020 (MA000048).
 This award applies to employees performing ground handling services at airports, including baggage handling, ramp operations and cargo services.
 Pay rates vary based on classification level and duties performed.